dherre3/GoLiteToJavascript/README.md

 This website is a display for my compiler projects.
 So far I have added one compiler, a complete compiler from a subset of Go Lang to JavaScript written in C.
+Here is the link to the site: [GoLiteJS](https://www.cs.mcgill.ca/~dherre3/golitejs/dist/).
+Full disclosure there are some cases that need to be handled when sending the program to be compiled in the server.
+It seems that there are certain characters the http request is getting rid of. i.e. (+)